-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will craft a 2–3-page letter that imparts knowledge to a child or for the benefit of a child which provides encouragement on the journey to adulthood.
 In addition, the student must compose a 1-page reflection essay in response to provided questions.
-(MLO: B, C, D)
+(CLO: B, C, D)

-Body Image Worksheet
+Body Image Worksheet Assignment

 The student will complete a worksheet that explores body image development during adolescence.
 The worksheet will be comprised of 3 parts: 1) a detailed description of an advertisement, 2) responses to 6 critical thinking questions, and 3) a list of resources designed to help parents as they guide their adolescents in the development of a healthy body image.
 The student must include information from both the textbook and the Bible to support his/her answers.
 The student must also include 7–10 sources in current APA format.
-(MLO: B, C, D)
+(CLO: B, C, D)

-Parent Interview Worksheet
+Parent Interview Worksheet Assignment

 The student will complete a worksheet that examines individual differences in parenting practices and philosophies.
 The worksheet will be comprised of 3 parts: 1) an interview with a parent of an adolescent, 2) a reflective analysis of the interviewee’s parenting style, and 3) an examination of the student’s own parenting beliefs.
-(MLO: B, C, D)
+(CLO: B, C, D)

 The student will select a topic related to adolescence and will write a topical paper incorporating at least 5 scholarly sources published within the past 10 years.
 The paper must be written in current APA format and include a title page, 3–5 full pages of text, and a reference page.
 (CLO: A, B, C)